bonitasoft/bonita-engine/README.md

 mvn clean install
 ```

-To be able to successfully build the Bonita BPM components that use the Engine, run:
+To be able to successfully build the Bonita components that use the Engine, run:
 ```
  mvn clean install -Ppackage,javadoc
 ```